-New video released as decision over proposed £200 million Yorkshire Energy Park expected in coming months
+New video released about Yorkshire Energy Park

 Developers behind the proposed £200m Yorkshire Energy Park have released a new video to provide an insight into what the park could become, should planners give the scheme the go-ahead in the coming months.

 The potential new development located on the former Hedon Aerodrome site on the outskirts of Hull, within the village of Preston South and to the west of Hedon, will create up to 4,480 jobs and attract significant inward investment from national and international companies.

 An energy centre, data centre and disaster recovery suite, space to grow local businesses, and education, training and research facilities, will sit alongside associated short-stay accommodation, an outdoor building materials and testing facility, and brand new sports facilities for the community under the plans.